killbill/killbill-email-notifications-plugin/README.md

 5. [Create a external charge](https://killbill.github.io/slate/#invoice-create-external-charge-s) to trigger an invoice

 => You should see an email sent for the invoice and successful payment

+## About

+Kill Bill is the leading Open-Source Subscription Billing & Payments Platform.
+For more information about the project, go to https://killbill.io/.